Efficient Node Selection in Private Personalized Decentralized Learning

 \section{Conclusions and future work}

-We proposed a novel approach for privacy-preserving node selection in personalized decentralized deep learning inspired by adversarial multi-armed bandits, named Private Personalized Decentralized Learning (\textbf{\NAME{}}).
-The privacy-preserving mechanism is based on secure aggregation and forces nodes to identify collaborators based on aggregated group metrics.
-In this setting, however, it is unfeasible for a given node to sample each possible group of collaborators due to an action space that grows combinatorially.
-We tackle this problem by exploiting dependencies between nodes in the network to gain information on the performance of multiple groups by only sampling one.
-We note that, although there are multiple node selections schemes for federated and decentralized learning in the literature, ours appears to be the first one to offer privacy-preserving node selection.
-Interestingly, our method outperforms existing (non-private) techniques on multiple experiments, while also providing an added privacy benefit by incorporating secure aggregation in the learning protocol.
+We introduce \textbf{Private Personalized Decentralized Learning} (\textbf{\NAME{}}), a novel privacy-preserving node selection approach for personalized decentralized deep learning based on adversarial multi-armed bandits.
+Our approach uses secure aggregation to hide individual node metrics and exploits node dependencies to sample groups of collaborators efficiently.
+To the best of our knowledge, this is the first privacy-preserving node selection scheme for decentralized learning.
+We show that \textbf{\NAME{}} achieves comparable performance to existing (non-private) techniques on multiple experiments, while also providing privacy protection with secure aggregation.